mui/material-ui/docs/src/pages/components/date-picker/date-picker.md

 ## Static mode

-It's possible to render any picker without the modal/popover and text field.
+It's possible to render any date picker without the modal/popover and text field.
 This can be helpful when building custom popover/modal containers.

 {{"demo": "pages/components/date-picker/StaticDatePickerDemo.js", "bg": true}}